 Intraoperative complications of MCL reconstruction surgery include morbidity associated with:

-Other common complications of MCL reconstruction include:
+Post-operative complications of MCL reconstruction

 The contributing factors include the patient's age, general health and skin condition, steroid use, prior knee surgery, and prolonged tourniquet time.